gvwilson/sensibleadventures/misc/bear-02.md

 repainted, in fact, that sounded like an excellent way for them to spend tomorrow.

-Prince Lormay didn't really notice him leave as he pulled a yellow handkerchief from his sleeve and held it out to Noxy.
+Prince Thokmay didn't really notice him leave as he pulled a yellow handkerchief from his sleeve and held it out to Noxy.
 "Here.
 I, um, I'm pretty sure it's clean."